kango2/Annotation/README.md

 \
 **Option A** will stitch together neighbouring genes (no intervening genes) based on their overlapping with cDNA alignments to the genome (cDNA from a closely related species), then do a similarity blast search to uniprot for gene identification
 - Two additional shell variables will be needed to run option A, instructions on setting them up will be in the log file.
 They are `${Related_species}` and `${maxintron}`
 - If the stitched gene contains an inferred intron with length longer than `${maxintron}` then it will not stitch them together, it will instead use the original source genes in the final annotation.
-Setting it to `0` will stitch together all candidates regardless of the length of their inferred introns.
+Setting it to `0` will stitch together all candidates regardless of the inferred intron lengths.
 I recommend setting this to a reasonable length, maybe `200000`.
 <!-- end of the list -->
 **Option B** will just do a similarity blast search to uniprot for gene identification